Dandrezz/OCR-challenge-nahamcon/README.md

 # Challenge Nahamcon

-Solution of this problem with OCR,
+Solution of this problem with OCR.